daveking63/Analysis-of-Nvidia-Partners/README.md

 http://www.nvidia.com/object/partner-locator.html

-The locator or finder enables the user to query their database using specific values for Region, Type, Competencies and Levels (which are defined on the "become-a-partner.html page).
-The problem with the finder is that it doesn't answer general questions like "How many partners are in the US?
-How many partners are Solutions Providers? etc.
+The locator or finder enables the user to query their database using specific values for Region, Type, Competencies and Levels (which are defined on the *become-a-partner.html* page).
+The problem with the finder is that it doesn't answer more general questions like "How many partners are in the US?
+How many partners are Solutions Providers?
+How many partners are Preferred providers? etc.

 In order to answer the questions I "scraped and cleaned" the data from the finder (obtained without selecting specific values for the database fields).
 The overall results are provided in a series of text and excel files available in the attached zipfile along with a Python program used to setup the scraped data.